nansa93/Bank_Customer_Churn_Analysis/README.md

 ## Introduction

-In this project, we want to analyze bank customer data to find out why consumers quit the bank.
+In this project, we analyze bank customer data to find out why consumers quit the bank.

 customer Churn is an important part of any business.
 In the banking industry, losing a customer is quite important and will undoubtedly impact the branch's turnover.